eugenetriguba/jekyll-starter-kit/README.md

 ## Looking to contribute?

-It would be best to submit an issue detailing what you were thinking on adding or changing or contact me at [eugenetriguba@gmail](mailto:eugenetriguba@gmail).
-If you just have some suggestions on things that could be improved or bugs that need fixing, I'd also love to hear it also!
+It would be best to submit an issue, or contact me at [eugenetriguba@gmail](mailto:eugenetriguba@gmail), detailing what you were looking to add, change, or fix.
+If you just have some suggestions on things that could be improved or bugs that need fixing, I'd love to hear it also!